tiagoapolo/self-checkout/README.md

 - Make sure you have Node installed
 - Both Yarn and NPM can be used as package managers

+1. Clone the repo

+2. go to self-checkout folder: `cd self-checkout/`

-1. First install the required packages:
+3. First install the required packages:

 `npm install` or `yarn`

-2. To run both client and server applications use:
+4. To run both client and server applications use:

 `npm run dev` or `yarn dev`